What do the ‘i’ and the ‘D’ in DiSC mean?

 What is your style?

 Do you have the DiSC iD personality type?
-If so, how does your unique personality differ from the typical iS type?
+If so, how does your unique personality differ from the typical iD type?
 Taking a DiSC assessment is the first step toward understanding yourself better and forming better relationships at home and work.
 We recommend you start your DiSC journey with Everything DiSC Workplace.

 DiSC styles icon